akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She was at his side in three steps.

-"You can't walk that far in the cold."
+"You shouldn't travel that far while the weather is cold."

 "Then I shall send the Reeve.
 He has a sturdy cart and the manner of a village headman."